State Line Generating Plant: Samuel Insull

 The State Line Generating Plant was designed in Art Deco style by Graham, Anderson, Probst & White and built in 1926–1929 under the orders of industrial magnate Samuel Insull.
 Insull, who led a holding company that controlled Chicago's Commonwealth Edison electric utility, dedicated his working life to the implementation of economies of scale in the generation and supply of electricity.

 During the 1920s, many residents of Chicago metropolitan area had signed up to receive electrical service for the first time.
 Generating plants throughout the metropolitan area had developed the capacity to produce 1,310 megawatts of power to serve 1,300,000 customer households.
-At the same time, however, it was expected that demand for electricity would further increase.
+At the same time some expected demand for electricity to further increase.
 In particular, inhabitants of many rural areas throughout the United States, including rural areas adjacent to Chicago, did not yet have electrical service in 1929.

 In addition to increased demand for electricity from households for purposes such as lighting and appliances, Insull expected substantial increases in demand for electricity from industrial-scale purchasers.
 In particular, Insull's holding companies also controlled the Chicago South Shore and South Bend, an electric railroad that ran near the site of the State Line Power Plant.

 In order to fulfill the increased demand for electricity that Insull's engineers told him was expected and which he concurred was going to occur, the Insull holding companies constructed the State Line Power Plant and the Unit 1 generator within the plant.
 With a capacity of 208 megawatts, Unit 1 upon its operational date in 1929 was the largest turbine generator constructed up to that time.
 The turbine plant was built by General Electric at their plant in Schenectady, New York, and carried to Hammond for assembly.
 Its operation increased total Chicago-area electrical generation capacity by more than 15%, to 1,518 megawatts.

 Insull's optimism was sufficient that he ordered that the State Line Power Plant be constructed on a scale sufficient to allow for the insertion of further turbines in the building.
 Commonwealth Edison's goal was to eventually insert enough capacity into State Line to generate more than 1,000 megawatts of power – which would have made the State Line Power Plant the world's first one-gigawatt plant.

-Unfortunately, the 1929 infrastructure projects of Insull's holding companies were financed with highly leveraged junk bonds.
+The 1929 infrastructure projects of Insull's holding companies were financed with highly leveraged junk bonds.
 The Insull firms could not survive the shock of the Great Depression, and Insull and his investors suffered devastating financial losses.
-However, the State Line Power Plant had been professionally engineered and constructed, and continued to operate through the Depression, World War II, and into the postwar years.
+The State Line Power Plant had been professionally engineered and constructed, so continued to operate through the Depression, World War II, and into the postwar years.